TTurbo0824/device-to-database/assignment4.md

 ![screenshot c](img/c_result.png)

-<h2>3.
-Which sensor recorded the lowest temperature 2018 and when?
-Hint: you need a subquery.</h2>
+<h3>Challenge: Which sensor recorded the lowest temperature 2018 and when?
+Hint: you need a subquery.</h3>
-Write two queries that use data from your sensor.

 	SELECT date(recorded_at) as date, strftime('%Y', recorded_at) as year, device, min(reading)
       FROM sensor_data